 I am the author of i.a.
 European Private International Law, a Handbook on European conflict of laws, published by Hart in first ed in February 2013 and in second ed by Hart /Bloomsbury (March 2016) (also available on Amazon – alternative sample chapter may be viewed on the Hart website).
 A Chinese, Mandarin translation was published with Lawpress.

+My co-authored handbook (with Leonie Reins) on EU environmental law was published by Edward Elgar in February 2017 and Oxford University Press published the second edition of my Handbook of EU Waste Law in mid March 2015.
 The Research Handbook on Environment, Health and the WTO which I co-edited with Denise Prévost and with editorial help by Leonie Reins was published by Edward Elgar in May 2013.
 With Wim Vandenberghe and Leonie Reins I edited a research collection on Climate Change Mitigation Law, released February 2015.
-My co-authored handbook on EU environmental law will be finalised in the second half of 2016 and Oxord University Press have published the second edition of my Handbook of EU Waste Law in mid March 2015.

 This blog reports on recent developments in all areas listed above.
 It is not meant to be complete, evidently.
 It simply highlights recent developments which are relevant to my practice, teaching and research.
 For snap messages on developments which I am not likely to report on the blog, follow me on Twitter @

 READING THE BLOG WITH THE PIL HANDBOOK

 A substantial part of the blog relates to Conflict of Laws /private international law.
 Following the example of Steve Peers, I have from 26 February onwards added tags to the postings to assist readers of the 2nd ed.
 These relate to the closest level of headings relevant to the posting.
 Entering heading and chapter levels in the blog’s search function guarantee ease of reference.
 Thank you, Steve, for the idea.